 Is it too late to spay my dog?

 Older dogs can be spayed, even if they have had seasons or litters of puppies.
-This will help to reduce the risk of mammary tumours or an infected womb.
+This will help to reduce the risk of breast cancer (called mammary tumours in dogs), or an infected womb.
 Your pet will need a health check before surgery, and the vet may recommend blood tests to check for signs of disease that could affect an anaesthetic.

 Do spayed dogs have periods?